Despite highest COVID death rates, Democratic governors get kudos from news media

 Republican governors, however, were vilified for moving slowly to order total lockdowns or being the first to lift restrictions.

-And yet, only one GOP-led state, Maryland, which imposed a more stringent lockdown than several other Republican states, ranked in the top 10 states with the highest per capita fatalities, according to Johns Hopkins University data compiled Thursday by the National Review.
+And yet, only two GOP-led states, Massachusetts and Maryland, ranked in the top 10 states with the highest per capita fatalities, according to Johns Hopkins University data compiled Thursday by the National Review.

 The list is dominated by Democratic governors, East Coast states and included major population centers such as Washington, D.C.: